Smoked Ham

 • When ready to smoke, remove the ham from the fridge 1 hour before smoking.

-• Make the basting sauce by combining the chicken broth, pineapple juice, vegetable oil, and mustard in a small saucepan.
+• Make the basting sauce by combining the chicken broth, pineapple juice, olive oil, and mustard in a small saucepan.
 Warm the basting sauce over medium heat, stirring occasionally for 5 minutes.

 basting sauce in saucepan.